-The Takata airbags have been linked to 18 deaths around the world, including a 58 year old Australian man who was involved in a fatal crash in NSW this month.
+The Takata airbags have been linked to 18 deaths around the world, including a 58 year old Australian man who was involved in a fatal crash in NSW last year.

 60 makes affected